As a further education corporation, Furness College is ultimately led by its Board of the Corporation (Governors).

 Nicola is passionate about further education and its impact on the economic, social and cultural development of the Furness area and wider region.

 Zee Walker joined Furness College in 1997, starting her career within the field of European funding.
-She has progressed within the college, enjoying a number of roles including Contracts Manager, Quality Manager and Director of Information before commencing her current role in Planning and Performance.
+She has progressed within the college, enjoying a number of roles including Contracts Manager, Quality Manager and Director before commencing her current role as Assistant Principal, Planning, Performance and Quality.

 Before graduating from Lancaster University in 1997 with a BSc in Operational Research, Zee attended Furness College as a Business and Finance student.
 It was this time at Furness College which sparked her passion for education and she has experienced first-hand the impact a community college can have in changing lives for the better.
 She has continued to develop her skills within the field of IT, gaining a Foundation Degree in Business Information Technology in 2006.